 I cannot express enough my attachment to the songs that I grew up listening to.
-So if you are like me who is a big fan of throwback hits and comedy show, then this one is for you.
+So if you’re like me who’s a big fan of throwback hits and comedy shows, then this one is for you.

-Throwback Music Video Review Podcast is a comedy podcast show where they review videos from the past and review it.
-Yes, VIDEO!
-Not the music of the video but just the video itself only.
+Throwback Music Video Review Podcast is a comedy podcast where they review videos from the past.
+Yes, VIDEOS!
+Not the music of the video but just the video itself.

-The hosts Al, Ryan, and Louie has that natural chemistry together and makes the discussion about the music videos funny, light and not dull.
+The hosts Al, Ryan, and Louie have that natural chemistry together.
+They make the discussion about the music videos funny, light and engaging.

-The show is not too draggy compared to other podcasts hence will not make you fall asleep listening to it.
-They describe the scenes in the music video and at the end, they will give their judgment whether to throw it or keep it.
+The show isn’t draggy so it won’t make you fall asleep.
+They describe the scenes in the music video and at the end of the show, they’ll give their judgment whether to throw it or keep it.

-It’s a little breather from tons of music podcast that focus on songs and musicology.
+It’s a little breather from tons of music podcasts that focus on songs and musicology.

-The tendency on listening to this podcast is that you will be curious about the video being reviewed so you will search the video to check it out yourself.
+The tendency with listening to this podcast is that you’ll be curious about the video being reviewed so you end up checking it out for yourself.